What are Paraprobiotics?

 What do we do with parapriobiotics now?

-There are several supplements on the market today.
-Research clearly shows, Viscera-3 is superior to any other postbiotics brand.
+But there are several postbiotic supplements on the market today.
+Research clearly shows that Viscera-3 is superior to any other postbiotics brand.
 With Viscera-3, this superior form of TRIbutyrate is time-released directly into your lower colon (the only place it can provide all the above life-changing benefits).

 It is three times more potent than the weak short-chain fatty acids created by fiber alone.
 Along with TRIButyrate, Viscera-3 contains the SLIMGut Earth Minerals Matrix™ and the SLIMGut Garden Blend™.
-Together, their powerful multi-factor effect on gut health leads to less gas, constipation, bloating, and of course faster setpoint weight loss!
-No increasing your fiber intake required.
+Together, their powerful multi-factor effect on gut health leads to less gas, constipation, bloating, and of course, faster setpoint weight loss!
+No increased fiber intake is required.

 - Barros CP, Guimaraes JT, Esmerino EA, Duarte MCKH, Silva MC, Silva R, et al. Paraprobiotics and postbiotics: concepts and potential applications in dairy products.
 Curr Opin Food Sci.
 (2020) 32:1–8.
 10.1016/j.cofs.2019.12.003